Hernia and Abdominal Wall Repair

 • Complex hernia and abdominal wall repair: Combination of primary and mesh repair techniques, which can include muscle flaps for complete coverage of the abdomen

-Our surgeons are also experienced in minimally invasive surgical techniques for hernia and abdominal wall repair, such as:
+Our surgeons are also experienced in minimally invasive surgical techniques for hernia and abdominal wall surgery, such as:

 • Laparoscopic surgery: The surgeon uses a laparoscope (thin, flexible tube with a lighted camera) inserted through a small incision and miniature instruments inserted through other small incisions to perform the surgery.